 Mexican-Style Grilled Corn

-Corn on the cob is flavored with butter, cotjia cheese, chipotle powder and lime juice, for a flavorful summer side dish.
+Grilled corn flavored with butter, cotjia cheese, chipotle powder and lime juice, for a flavorful summer side dish.

 - 4 ears of corn partially unhusked (remove the first few layers but leave about half of them on)

 - 2 tsp chipotle powder